noaa-pifsc/pifsc-oracle-docker-deployments/README.md

 -   Windows/Linux machine serving as the local client
     -   Git Bash
     -   OpenSSH is setup to work with CAC authentication
-    -   OpenSSH is configured to specify the username in the ~/.ssh/config file for each docker host (e.g. pifsc-dev-docker-01-as for the dev docker host)
+    -   OpenSSH is configured to specify the username in the ~/.ssh/config file for each docker host (e.g. docker-dev for the dev docker host)
         -   The ForwardAgent feature is enabled to allow the git repositories to be cloned on the docker host

 ## Data System Prerequisites